GLOBAL MARKETS-Deutsche Bank woes keep stocks on steep slide

 By Marc Jones

-LONDON, Sept 30 (Reuters) - A fresh slump in Deutsche Bank's share price sent European markets into a tailspin on Friday and left world stocks sliding toward their worst week in three months.
+LONDON, Sept 30 (Reuters) - An eight percent slump in Deutsche Bank's already battered share price sent Europe into a fresh tailspin on Friday and left world equity markets sliding toward their worst week in three months.

-Hit by a string of fines for wrongdoing and a sharp fall in its revenues, Germany's biggest lender saw its shares drop as much as 9 percent and to below 10 euros for the first time before clawing back roughly half that lost ground.
+Germany's biggest lender, Deutsche, hit by a string of fines for wrongdoing and a sharp fall in its revenues, saw its shares drop below 10 euros for the first time in its history in a brutal European open.

-Deutsche Bank's CEO sent an email to staff seeking to reassure them but the turbulence spilled across all markets.

-The euro fell to a two-month low of 1.081 against the safe-haven Swiss franc and jittery buyers flocked to German government bonds, driving down their yields.
+The turbulence spilled into currency and bond markets again too with the euro falling to a two-month low of 1.081 against the safe-haven Swiss franc and buyers flocked to German government bonds driving down their yields.

-Futures prices pointed to a second day of falls for Wall Street too and although they were expected to be more modest than in Europe, the S&P 500 and Dow looked set for their first weekly loss in three.

-Tight liquidity at the end of the quarter -- and year-end for some funds -- may have exacerbated some market moves.
+"It is fear itself," National Australia Bank's London-based Global Head of Forex Nick Parsons said about the Deutsche Bank angst.

+As if that wasn't enough, markets were at traditionally illiquid end-of-quarter point and for those investors who run their books September to September it was the even tighter end- of-year crunch time.

-In a sea of red, London's FTSE 100 was down 1 percent, while Germany's DAX and France's CAC 40 fell 1.1 and 1.5 percent.
-Banks across Europe were down almost 4 percent and nearly 6.5 percent on the week.
+In a sea of red, London's FTSE 100 was down 1 percent, Germany's DAX and France's CAC 40 both fell 1.5 percent while banks across Europe were down 4 percent and almost 6.5 percent for the week.

-The euro was almost universally lower while worries about a post-EU deal for Britain left the pound heading for its fifth consecutive quarter of losses against the dollar.
-That is its worst run since 1984.
+Britain's sterling was heading for its fifth consecutive quarter of losses against the dollar in the currency markets - its worst run since 1984 - as concerns about the UK's Brexit plans, or lack of, have continued to bite.

-A Reuters poll on Friday showed European investors have cut their exposure to British stocks to a two-year low and to the lowest since last May for euro zone holdings due to the continued Brexit uncertainty.

-"Brexit represents an important shock to the outlook, with further implications expected in the months to come," said Matteo Germano, global head of multi asset investments at Pioneer Investments.

-There were some positives.
-The euro zone saw deflation worries ease while only three stock markets look set for quarterly losses -- Poland, Mongolia and the Philippines.
+There were still some positives to hold on to.
+For the quarter, only two stock markets look to be set for losses - Mongolia and the Philippines.

-Latin America, and Brazil in particular, have had another storming quarter.
-Its stocks are up another 15 percent to take their gains for the year to a whopping 62 percent.
+Latin America, and Brazil in particular, remains the star performer.
+Sao Paulo stocks have seen another 15 percent jump this quarter taking their gains for the year to a whopping 62 percent.

 Overnight, MSCI's broadest index of Asia-Pacific shares outside Japan lost 1 percent.
-But it is poised for a 9 percent jump in the third quarter.
+But it is poised for a 1.7 percent gain in September, and a 9 percent jump in the third quarter.

-With the chance of a Federal Reserve interest rate hike in December still seen at around 50-50, a raft of U.S. data due next week was also contributing to market jitters.
+A raft of data out of the United States next week is also contributing to market jitters, with the chance of a Federal Reserve interest rate hike in December still seen at around 50-50.

+Numbers to watch include September manufacturing and August construction spending data on Monday, non-manufacturing indexes for September and August factory orders on Wednesday and non-farm payrolls for September on Friday.

 "People are very nervous going in to next week, with risk factors including the U.S. election and economy, with payrolls coming out next week," said Stefan Worrall, director of Japan equity sales at Credit Suisse in Tokyo.
 "So it's normal to expect volatility in an air pocket of uncertainty."

-Japan's Nikkei closed down 1.5 percent after weaker-than-expected consumption and inflation data, but was up 5.6 percent from Q2.
+Japan's Nikkei closed down 1.5 percent after weaker-than-expected consumption and inflation data.
+It recorded a loss of 2.6 percent for the month, but ended the quarter up 5.6 percent.

 While industrial output beat expectations in August, that did little to lift pressure on the central bank to ease monetary conditions further.